davidgao02/Model-Restaurant-Project/README.md

 models the function of a restaurant from both owner and customer perspectives

 The program lets the user choose which perspective or interface to use.
-Depending on what perspective is selected new functions will be displayed.
+Depending on what perspective is selected new options will be displayed.

 The input file contains a menu for the restaurant.